tammy-kim/CatFinderApp/README.md

 manually searching for every breed and looking at its profile?'
 This motivated me to make a CatFinder application that provides all the recommended cat breeds for a user.

-After making this application, I decided to answer the questionaire and find out what types of cats I should consider getting, and the results said that the Siberian and Russian Blue are the only breeds that meets my requirements.
+After making this application, I decided to answer the questionaire and find out what types of cats I should consider getting, and the results said that the Siberian and Russian Blue are the only breeds that meet my requirements.

 ## How does CatFinderApp work?